genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

     .. note:: The components you want to use must be placed into a folder named "``resources``" (or "``_resources``")

-              * For more information about components check the :ref:`genro_components_index` documentation page
+              * For more information about components check the :ref:`genro_components_index`\s documentation page
               * For more information about their location in a Genro :ref:`genro_project`, please check the :ref:`genro_resources_index` documentation page.